How to Choose a Retirement Home

 Similar to age-restricted communities, independent living communities limit the age of residents.
 These communities usually provide well-appointed homes that may have more features than those in other communities such as handicapped access doorways or medical alert systems.
 These communities also offer a wide range of onsite activities such as golf, games, hobby centers or areas for meetings and special events.
 They usually include a central dining hall and other conveniences.
 Outdoor maintenance services are usually included in the fees charged.
 No medical care is typically offered in these communities.

 Continuing Care Retirement Communities

 Like age-restricted and independent living communities, continuing care retirement communities offer a variety of housing options in a community centered around those in a similar age group.
 Residents are typically required to be at least 62 years of age.
 Continuing care retirement communities are often set up in a campus format that combines independent housing with a host of activities and amenities similar to the offerings in other independent living communities.
 The main difference is that continuing care communities also provide additional support as resident needs change.
-The community may provide assisted living housing for those who need extra help, but not full medical services.
-They may also provide full-scale nursing facilities either on campus or at a neighboring facility adjacent to the main campus.
+The community may provide personal care housing for those who need extra help, but not full medical services.
+They may also provide full-scale nursing facilities either on campus or at a neighboring facility adjacent to main campus.

 Nursing Care Facilities

 Nursing care facilities provide round-the-clock skilled care with registered nurse supervision for individuals with more complex medical needs.
 Additional specialized services and rehabilitation are available for those with serious medical conditions or memory losses.